GANSeg: Learning to Segment by Unsupervised Hierarchical Image Generation: Experiments

 \subsection{Part Center Consistency}

 Table~\ref{tab:keypoint_detection} shows the results for keypoint detection.
 Our method outperforms other part segmentation methods on the part consistency metric on the challenging CelebA-in-the-wild.
-Although some keypoint-based methods perform better on aligned face images, they do not generalize well and struggle with real-world examples.
-The results on Taichi in Table~\ref{tab:taichi} show that our model outperforms the ones trained with additional information on part coverage and is comparable on the part consistency.
+The keypoint-based methods that perform better on aligned face images do not generalize to real-world examples.
+The results on Taichi in Table~\ref{tab:taichi} confirm that our model is comparable in consistency (MAE metric) eventhough others are trained with additional information.
+In addition, we evaluate our model on CUB using the protocol of \cite{lorenz2019unsupervised}.
+Our estimation error 3.23\% ($L_2$ error normalized by edge length of the image) is lower (better) than Zhang et al. \cite{zhang2018unsupervised} (5.36\%) and Lorenz et al. \cite{lorenz2019unsupervised} (3.91\%).